azmigueldario/SFU_notebook/2023_nextflow_training.md

 - Yearly aggregated list of resources to learn Nextflow - [2023 link](https://www.nextflow.io/blog/2023/learn-nextflow-in-2023.html)
 - Introduction to Nextflow form Seqera Labs, not updated to use DSL 2 (https://github.com/seqeralabs/nextflow-tutorial)
+- The [Nextflow documentation](https://www.nextflow.io/docs/latest/index.html) is a comprehensive guide to concepts and in-depth dynamics

 ## Snippets and tips